-The Dominican Republic is not only a great destination for families, couples and weddings; it is one of the most bio-diverse countries in the Caribbean, with twenty percent of its coastline and land finding protection in being a national park, sanctuary or reserve, so ecotourists will never be bored on the beautiful island with so many things to do, see, and experience.
+The Dominican Republic is not only a great destination for families, couples, and weddings, it is one of the most bio-diverse countries in the Caribbean.
+It’s the ultimate destination for ecotourism.
+With twenty percent of its coastline and surrounding land finding protection as a national park, sanctuary, or reserve, ecotourists will never be bored on this beautiful island!
+There are so many things to do, see, and experience.

 Long considered the birthplace of ecotourism in the Dominican Republic, there are many exciting activities to do in Jarabacoa.
-If you are looking for thrills on the water, there are three rivers in Jarabacoa that’ll give you exactly what you are looking for as you get ready for some white water rafting on class two rapids!
+If you are looking for thrills on the water, there are three rivers in Jarabacoa that’ll give you exactly what you are looking for.
+Get ready for some white water rafting on class two rapids!

-The “El Limón” Waterfall
+“El Limón” Waterfall

-When you arrive, you can swim in the base of the waterfall or take some great photos of the 120 foot high waterfall.
+When you arrive, you can swim in the base of the waterfall or take some great photos of the 120-foot high waterfall.
 Remember to bring your water shoes because the rocks beneath the water can be slippery and very sharp.

 Los Haitises National Park